 By taking accurate ownership information from Reonomy and using it to inquire with the county clerk’s office, you can find out whether a commercial property has a lien, and therefore whether or not the property qualifies as someone you’d want to pursue.

-Find Properties in a Specific Location: Here, you can identify commercial mortgage leads on a broader level, by searching within a confined geographical region—from a city, to a county, neighborhood, or street.
+Find Properties in a Specific Location: You can identify commercial mortgage leads within a confined geographical region—from a city, to a county, neighborhood, or street.

 If you’re a mortgage broker that specializes in multifamily financing, for example, you can run a search for multifamily properties, then look at the mortgage history of individual properties (as mentioned above).